csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 * Regular communication: Checking Messenger/Discord once every 2-3 days
 * Regular commits: Commit whenever a feature is complete + push to repo
-* Keep task board up to date
+* Keep task board up to date.
+(Trello)
 * Communicate promptly + professionally with external people
 * Support other group members, build confidence among the group
 * Keep things friendly: we don’t need to be overly professional, but we also need to be respectful of each other

 ### Communication Methods

-Our team plans will use two different communication channels for our project.
+Our team plans to use two different communication channels for our project.
 For general group information such as meeting and deadline reminders, we plan on using Facebook Messenger.
 Given that all of us are active on Facebook, this will provide the greatest and fastest outreach to everyone in the group.
 For all work pertaining to the project we will use Discord.
 Discord allows us to have voice group meetings compared to other providers like Slack.
 In addition, like other providers, Discord has the same abilities of channel creation, inserting code snippets, and pinning important information.
 The current goal is to be in communication at least once every two to three days to keep the team up-to-date and in constant progress.

-For partner meetings, we have discussed that going forward Google Hangout calls are the best way to reach our partner correspondent.
+For partner meetings, we have discussed that going forward Google Hangout calls and E-mail are the best way to reach our partner correspondent.
 Currently, we plan on scheduling at least one partner meeting per week, to keep them up to date on the current progress.

 ### Meetings